 As soon as I accepted, I was determined to prepare well.

 In three or four days, I'd completed Karan Thapar's latest book Devil’s Advocate, a biography, which was an amazing source of information for my planned interactive session.
-I'd 'listened' to the book on the Audible app, which is my default reading mode these days, while driving, or while walking (It was, in fact, this book that led him here, to the Book Fest).
+I'd 'listened' to the book on the Audible app.
+It is my default reading mode these days while driving, or while walking (It was, in fact, this book that had led him here, to the Book Fest).

 I heard it well, and I decided I will ask him at least some uncomfortable questions.

 Even, if my questions won't be like the ones he always asks others, I decided I'll still play the Devil’s Advocate, myself, this time.
 As much as I can.

 12 Nov 2022 - Morning

 On the morning of the day of the interview, I texted him saying I wished to talk to him.